-Dr. Peter H. Raven, one of the world’s leading botanists and advocates of conservation and biodiversity, will speak at Lynchburg College at noon April 11 in Memorial Ballroom, Hall Campus Center.
+Dr. Peter H. Raven, one of the world’s leading botanists and advocates of conservation and biodiversity, will speak at University of Lynchburg at noon April 11 in Memorial Ballroom, Hall Campus Center.

 Dr. Raven, president emeritus of the Missouri Botanical Garden, will speak at the Senior Symposium on “How Many Species will Survive the 21st Century?”
 The lecture is free and open to the public, but seating is limited.